Ruitulyu/KAS-Analyzer/index.md

 -p [peaks]: please specify the spKAS-seq peaks file. if not specified, spKAS-seq peaks will be called by using macs2 without spKAS-seq Input.
 OPTIONAL.

 -b [bin size]: please specify the size of bins used to identify R-loops.
-Default: 500.
+DEFAULT: 500.

 -f [fold change]: please specify the fold change cutoff of spKAS-seq reads difference between plus and minus strands used for R-loops identification.
 DEFAULT: 2.